Custom arrows for Summary Block Carousels in Squarespace

 Along the way, I’ll also show you some helpful tips to keep in mind when you’re facing a style-replacement situation vs. simply adding a new thing the element doesn’t have.

-Oh, and if you’re also interested in moving the arrows below the content or to the sides of the carousel, make sure to check out this plugin and this other one inside The Snippet Directory.
+Note: if you want to move the arrows – styled or not – below the content or to the sides of the carousel, you can check out this plugin and this other one.

 Let’s go!